szeitlin/szeitlin-blog/content/posts/engineering/pachyderm-vs-airflow.md

 ----
 1. What is appealing about Pachyderm

 - **Data and code provenance tracking are built-in.**

 *What that means:* It's incredibly easy to figure out what version of your code was running at any given time, and on what data.
 This is critical if you're iterating on models or tracking a model that's going to evolve over time based on what data it has seen.

-- **The egress feature and feed-forward are amazingly elegant.**
+- **The egress feature and built-in feed-forward are amazingly elegant.**

-Feed-forward means you can have one pipeline read from the output of another, and trigger off of that directly.
+Feed-forward (I don't know what they call it, that's just what I call it) is a way of saying you can have one pipeline read from the output of another, and trigger off of that directly.

-In Airflow, for comparison, you had to configure this with messaging yourself and it was kind of clunky (and originally there was no push, only pull, so you were always polling for *is that thing done yet?*).
+In Airflow, for comparison, you had to configure this with messaging and it was kind of clunky (and originally there was no push, only pull, so you were always polling for *is that thing done yet?*).
 In Pachyderm, it's an extremely simple configuration, and there's an easy way to tell it to re-process as much data as you want.

 Egress means you don't have to write a plugin to do something as basic as push your data to s3.
 Pachyderm already knows how to do that for you (see below for an example of how this is specified in a pipeline).

-- Smart re-tries by default (and this is configurable).
+- **Smart re-tries by default (and this is configurable).**

 This was also kind of a pain to deal with in Airflow because if you forgot or somebody set a ridiculous number of retries, it could be a blocker for unrelated pipelines just by gunking up the celery queue.

-- Designed for machine learning model workflow, but can also handle regular data pipelining (including cron-style scheduling)
+- Designed for a machine learning model workflow, but can also handle regular data pipelining (including cron-style scheduling).
+This is incredibly reassuring to me, because Airflow is kind of the other way around.

-- Scalability (parallelization support)
+- Scalability (parallelization support).
+I haven't done much with this yet, but it's also reassuring since we're a rapidly growing company, and I'm sure our data needs are going to continue to expand.

 If you get the enterprise version (which is cheap for an enterprise product):
 - Built-in encryption